coq/coq/doc/sphinx/proofs/writing-proofs/rewriting.rst

       For each selected hypothesis and/or the conclusion, :tacn:`rewrite` finds the first matching subterm in depth-first search order.
-Only subterms identical to the matched one are rewritten.
+Only subterms identical to the that first matched subterm are rewritten.
 If the `at` clause is specified, only these subterms are considered when counting occurrences.
       To select a different set of matching subterms, you can specify how some or all of the free variables are bound by using a `with` clause (see :n:`@one_term_with_bindings`).

-      For instance, if we want to rewrite the right-hand side in the following goal, it will not work like this:
+      For instance, if we want to rewrite the right-hand side in the following goal, this will not work:

       .. coqtop:: none